narenkdk/ml-projects/README.md

 # 🎥 Movie Recommendation System

 Welcome to the **Movie Recommendation System** repository!
-This project demonstrates a machine learning-based recommendation system that suggests movies based on user-selected preferences.
+This project demonstrates a machine learning-based recommendation system that suggests movies based on Content Based Recommender.

 ## 🚀 Features